open-risk/equinox/CONTRIBUTING.rst

 Contributing
 ============

-Thank you very much for your interest in the equinox project.
+Thank you for your interest in the equinox project!

 We always welcome contributions!

 Bugs / Issues / Feature Requests
 -----------------------------------